worldbank/institutional-assessment-dashboard/README.md

 # Global institutional assessment dashboard

+## How to run the code

+The data for this project is not available on GitHub due to World Bank policies.
+To run the code, you will need to get access to the project's OneDrive folder, and copy the files inside the `data` folder to the `data` folder of your local repository clone.

 ## How to contribute

 The `main` branch in this repository is protected.
 Changes can only be made to it through approved pull requests.
 To make contributions, follow the workflow detailed below: